Mohammed Adamu: Career in Nigeria Police Force

-When he returned to Nigeria, he appointed as Director in charge of Peacekeeping and Training at the Nigeria Police Headquarters, Abuja.
+When he returned to Nigeria, he appointed Director in charge of Peacekeeping and Training at the Nigeria Police Headquarters, Abuja.
 Between 2013 and 2015 he was appointed Deputy Commissioner of Police and Commissioner of Police in Enugu State command.

 Inspector General of the Nigerian Police Force

 President Muhammadu Buhari appointed him as the Acting Inspector General of Police on 15 January 2019, to replace Ibrahim Idris.
 On 28 January 2019, Adamu acting as the new inspector general of police submitted six names of the new deputy inspector generals of police to the police service commission for general approval.
 His full appointment as the 20th indigenous inspector general of police was confirmed by Muhammadu Buhari, GCFR, President of Nigeria on 23 May 2019.

 Awards

 In October 2022, a Nigerian national honour of Commander of the Order of the Federal Republic (CFR) was conferred on him by President Muhammadu Buhari.